 How it works:

 1. The senior joins a qualifying Pooled Income Trust.
-The major NY trusts are administered by NYSARC (the largest), the Center for Disability Rights, Life's WORC, and several other 501(c)(3) nonprofits.
+The major NY trusts are administered by NYSARC (the largest), the Center for Disability Rights, Life's WORC, and other 501(c)(3) nonprofits.

 There are still exempt assets, items that don't count toward the limit at all: